Practice overview

 - Professional liability

-Michael is also a leading junior in construction litigation and he has acted for and against architects, engineers, surveyors and project managers and Michael has particular experience of cases relating to building services engineers and project monitors.
+As you would expect, a very substantial proportion of Michael’s leading construction practice concerns bringing and defending claims against construction professionals.
+He has acted for and against architects, engineers, surveyors and project managers and he has particular experience of cases relating to building services engineers and project monitors.

 Architects/ Contract Administrators

-- Standard Life Assurance Ltd v Gleeds & Ors [2020] EWHC 3419 (TCC); [2021] BLR 125 – Initially junior counsel to Joanna Smith KC, now sole counsel in a c.£38m claim relating to allegations of negligent design in a mixed-use development.
+- Standard Life Assurance Ltd v Gleeds & Ors: £38m claim relating to allegations of negligent design in a mixed-use development.
 Considering issues as to the pleading of professional negligence claims by way of sampling and extrapolation.

-- Chalcraft & Anor v John Tompkins Associates [2011] EWHC 2079 QB (Merc) – Acting with Paul Reed KC for the Architect in this claim alleging negligent certification.
+- Acting with Paul Reed KCfor the Architect in claim alleging negligent certification.
 Considered complex issues of authority under the Limited Liability Partnerships Act 2001.

-- Acting in a £3.7m claim relating to various alleged defects in substantial residential construction of a country estate.
+- Acting in a claim relating to various alleged defects in design and construction of a new country estate.

 Project Managers